Sayed Khwaja Aziz-ud-Din

-Sayed Khwaja Aziz-ud-Din (12 July 1930 – June 1998) was an Indian footballer.
+Sayed Khwaja Aziz-ud-Din (12 July 1930 – June 1998), known simply as S. K. Azizuddin, was an Indian footballer.
 He competed at the 1952 Summer Olympics and the 1956 Summer Olympics.
 He also captained the national team.

 Personal life

 Born on 12 July 1930 in Gocha Mahal, during the British Raj, Aziz studied from the infant class to the sixth form at the Government High School, Gocha Mahal.
 His physical instructor Thakur Rao taught him the rudiments of the game and inspired him to improve his prowess in football.

 International career

 Syed Khwaja Azizuddin, popularly known as Aziz, played either as full back or center half and was one of the versatile players in Indian football during the 1950s.
 He was a member of the India national football team that won gold medal at the inaugural 1951 Asian Games at Delhi.
-He later participated in 1953 Quadrangular tournament in Rangoon with Balaidas Chatterjee managed team, and won the title.
+He later participated in 1953 Asian Quadrangular Football Tournament in Rangoon with Balaidas Chatterjee managed team, and won the title.

 In the 1956 Summer Olympics at Melbourne, Australia, Aziz appeared with the national team that finished in fourth place, losing the bronze-medal match to Bulgaria 3–0.
 He was also captain of the national team, that emerged victories in the Quadrangular Tournament at Dhaka, Bangladesh, in 1955.

 Aziz participated in the 1958 Asian Games in Tokyo, where they finished fourth, losing the bronze-medal match to Indonesia 4–1.
 The next year he traveled to Malaysia where they took part in the Merdeka Cup, and finished as the tournament runners-up.

 In national team, Aziz's teammates under coach Syed Abdul Rahim were like: Ahmed Hussain, Peter Thangaraj, Nikhil Nandy, Samar Banerjee, P. K. Banerjee, Kesto Pal, Neville Stephen D'Souza, Tulsidas Balaram, Abdul Latif, Mariappa Kempiah, Chuni Goswami, Kannan, Mohammed Rahmatullah.